 College: University of Pennsylvania

-One of the best free courses for adults who want to learn to speak English for work purposes, English for Career Development is offered through the University of Pennsylvania and funded by the U.S. Department of State Bureau of Educational and Cultural Affairs.
-Available via Coursera, the class is geared towards career-minded, non-native English speakers and teaches concepts such as:
+One of the best free courses for adults who want to learn to speak English for work purposes, English for Career Development is offered through the University of Pennsylvania.
+It is funded by the U.S. Department of State Bureau of Educational and Cultural Affairs.
+Available via Coursera, the class is geared towards career-minded, non-native English speakers.
+It teaches concepts such as:

 - English Grammar for the Workplace